 - Continue to provide pre-approved ADU plans on the City website to facilitate lower costs and expedited reviews for applicants.
 Expand marketing of these pre-approved plans such that homeowners in all areas of the city are made aware of this opportunity. - Encourage designers to submit their ADU plans to become pre-approved. - Continue to implement the public education program advertising the opportunity for ADUs by updating informational handouts and brochures about ADUs that are available on the City's website and at the public counter annually, or as needed to reflect changes in state law.
-Publish informational materials pertaining to ADUs in multiple languages and through a combination of media, including the City's social media accounts and direct mailing. - Provide informational materials on ADU opportunities to all discretionary land use applicants. - Develop partnerships with local builders and organizations such as California Tiny Homes, Pre-Fab Innovations, and Fresno City College's Construction Department to facilitate opportunities for ADU development, workforce development, and innovative strategies to construct units at competitive price points. - Promote inclusion of ADUs as multi-generational housing in new development. - Continue to work with partner agencies and funding entities to remove barriers to ADU development.
+Publish informational materials pertaining to ADUs in multiple languages and through a combination of media, including the City's social media accounts and direct mailing.
+Promote public educational program in all parts of the city. - Provide informational materials on ADU opportunities to all discretionary land use applicants. - Develop partnerships with local builders and organizations such as California Tiny Homes, Pre-Fab Innovations, and Fresno City College's Construction Department to facilitate opportunities for ADU development, workforce development, and innovative strategies to construct units at competitive price points. - Promote inclusion of ADUs as multi-generational housing in new development. - Continue to work with partner agencies and funding entities to remove barriers to ADU development. - Waive inspections fees for landlords that make ADUs deed restricted as affordable housing for low- or very low-income households. - Encourage the use of the City's free ADU standard plans for farmworker dwelling units and cottage communities. - Continue to provide ADU resources on the City website along with an ADU hotline and ADU email to answer questions on the ADU program.
 [Source: 2015-2023 Housing Element, Program 16a, modified]

 Responsibility Planning & Development Department Funding Source General Fund Update ADU materials annually, or as needed to reflect changes in state law and identify incentives for construction by December 2024.
-Timeframe Update City pre-approved ADU plans with Residential Building Code update cycle every three years starting in 2026.
-Timeframe Promote City pre-approved ADU plans through public engagement activities in all areas of the city including 2 new locations annually beginning in 2024.
+Update City pre-approved ADU plans with Residential Building Code update cycle every three years starting in 2026.
+Timoframa Promote City pre-approved ADU plans through public engagement activities in all areas of the city including 2 new locations annually beginning in 2024.
+Timeframe Waive inspection fees for landlords that make ADUs deed restricted as affordable starting in July 2024.
+In coordination with the Fresno County Farm Bureau, the City will advertise the ADU standard plans to farmworkers and farm owners by 2026.
 Identify barriers to development of ADUs by December 2024 and work to reduce barriers by January 2026.
-Objective Facilitate development of 28 ADUs for lower-income households, 38 for moderate-income households, and 28 for above moderate-income households to improve housing mobility opportunities and reduce displacement risk.
+Objective Facilitate development of 50 ADUs for lower-income households, 24 for moderate-income households, and 20 for above moderate-income households to improve housing mobility opportunities and reduce displacement risk.